veselyo/miniml/README.md

 ## Description

-This project is an interpreter for MiniML, a compact, OCaml-like functional programming language.
-It delves into the core concepts of programming language design and implementation by building multiple evaluators based on different operational semantics.

-The primary goal is to understand and demonstrate how variations in evaluation strategies—specifically substitution, dynamic scoping, and lexical scoping—can profoundly impact program behavior and language capabilities.
+This project is an interpreter for MiniML.
+MiniML is a compact, OCaml-like functional programming language.
+The primary goal is to demonstrate how programming languages execute code by implementing three different evaluation strategies: the substitution model, dynamic scoping with environments, and lexical scoping with environments.

 ## Features

-*   **Multiple Evaluation Semantics Implemented:**
+*   **Evaluation Semantics Implementation:**
-    *   **Substitution Model (`eval_s`):** A foundational model where names are directly replaced by their values.
+    *   **Substitution Model (`eval_s`):** Names are directly replaced by their values.
     *   **Dynamically-Scoped Environment Model (`eval_d`):** Variables are resolved based on the runtime call stack.
     *   **Lexically-Scoped Environment Model (`eval_l`):** Variables are